Gumssss/NutriPro/README.md

 Alternative: upload your phone photo to the computer and use the app locally.

 ## Common problems
-- Each agent logs intermediate results in the terminal.
+For any problems, each agent logs intermediate results in the terminal.
 Check those outputs for debugging.
-- URL links returned by Gradio are valid only while the app is running and may change each run.
+- URL links returned by Gradio are valid only while the code is running and may change each run.
 - Immediate recipe generation errors often indicate invalid or expired credentials.
 Refresh credentials and try again.
 - Phone camera access may fail for some OS/browser combos; use file upload instead.
 - If no ingredients are detected, the AI may produce irrelevant recipes.
-If no recipes appear, the model sometimes fails on contrived edge inputs.
+If it can't think of a recipe then no recipe will be returned.
+(These only happen for us on contrived edge cases)
 - Old versions had calorie search errors due web scraping restrictions.
 This is now fixed by domain whitelisting (`calories.info`, `webmd.com`, `myfitnesspal.com`).
 If you see calorie search errors, upgrade to the latest version.

 ## Architecture Overview